bloppan/meta-app/readme.md

 ```
 You can find the images and objects generated in ~/var-fslc-yocto/build_x11/tmp/deploy/images/imx6ul-var-dart-app/

 Decompress app-image-imx6ul-var-dart-app.wic.gz to get the Linux distribution image file.
-Flash the image in a SD card and try it in Variscite DART-6UL.
+Flash the image in a SD card and run it on Variscite DART-6UL system on module.
 ```sh
 $ dd if=data of=/dev/sda
 ```